-The Village Design Statement was adopted by the Planning and Environment Committee of Dumfries and Galloway Council in November 2005.
-The Statement has been adopted as supplementary planning guidance to the Local Development Plan and will inform the application of overarching policies and planning objectives for Glencaple.
+The Village Design Statement was adopted as Planning Guidance by the Economy and Resources Committee of Dumfries and Galloway Council in November 2019.
+The statement has been adopted as planning guidance to Local Development Plan 2 and will inform the application of overarching policies and planning objectives for Glencaple.